-Talking about aging and end of life issues with aging parents might seem daunting or just simply uncomfortable.
+Talking about aging and end-of-life issues with a parent might seem daunting or just simply uncomfortable.
 Once you being having these conversations, though, your parent is more likely to feel at ease knowing that their wishes are understood, and you will feel more confident about carrying out those wishes when the time comes.
 Here are some questions to get you started.

-- Do you have an advance directive such as an appointment of healthcare representative or power of attorney with healthcare powers?
+1) Do you have an advance directive such as an appointment of a healthcare representative or power of attorney with healthcare powers?

-- If so, have you talked with your healthcare representative about your wishes regarding healthcare and end of life care?
+2) If so, have you talked with your healthcare representative about your wishes regarding healthcare and end-of-life care?
 How recently did you have one of these conversations?

-The best time to have these conversations is now, when everyone is hopefully healthy, mentally alert, and calm—rather than in panic mode.
-Taking time to discuss and plan now can help alleviate confusion, the need for crisis planning, uncertainty, and stress in the future.
+The best time to have these conversations is now, when everyone is hopefully healthy, mentally alert, and calm — rather than in panic mode.
+Taking time to discuss and plan now can help alleviate the need for crisis planning, not to mention the confusion, uncertainty and stress in the future.